parishtherealone/github_demo/README.md

-Attached a new improvised image classification model, which used Transder learning, updated from the previously stored model in the same repository.
+Attached a new improvised image classification model, which used Transfer learning, updated from the previously stored model in the same repository.

 CIFAR-10 Image Classification using Transfer Learning